joegreene/CS_121_Fall_2014/Weekly Work/Week 11/WED_NOTES.md

 ```

 If you compile the above code in Visual Studio or XCode, you'll see similar results (the only difference being the
-address of `euler` and the value of `e_ptr` won't be 2000, but they will still be equal to eachother).
+address of `euler` and the value of `e_ptr` won't be 2000, but they will still be equal to each other).

-From this point on, if we wanted to change the value of `euler`, we can do it two different ways:
+If you want to change the value of `euler` from this point on you can do it two different ways:

 1) Directly change the value of `euler` by using the assignment operator `=`:
 ```C++
   euler = 3.14;